Officers left post to go look for Trump rally gunman before shooting, state police boss says

 Several investigations into the shooting by the Biden administration and lawmakers are underway.
 Republican House Speaker Mike Johnson and Democratic leader Hakeem Jeffries said Tuesday they are supporting a bipartisan task force to investigate the attempt on Trump’s life.
 The House could vote as soon as Wednesday to establish the task force, which will be comprised of seven Republicans and six Democrats.

 Local law enforcement began to search for Crooks after they noticed him acting strangely and saw him with a rangefinder, a small device resembling binoculars that hunters use to measure distance from a target.
-Law enforcement went to look for him but didn’t find him around the building and a local officer climbed up to the roof to investigate.
+Officers didn’t find him around the building and a local officer climbed up to the roof to investigate.
 The gunman turned and pointed his rifle at him.
 The officer did not — or could not — fire a single shot.
 Crooks opened fire toward the former president seconds later, officials have said.

 Authorities have been hunting for clues into what motivated Crooks but have not found any ideological bent that could help explain his actions.
-Investigators who searched his phone found photos of Trump, Biden and other senior government officials and found that he had looked up the dates for the Democratic National Conventional as well as Trump’s appearances.
-He also searched for information about major depressive disorder.
+Investigators who searched his phone found photos of Trump, President Joe Biden and other senior government officials.
+He also searched for the dates for the Democratic National Conventional as well as Trump’s appearances and searched for information about major depressive disorder.

 Lauer reported from Philadelphia.
 Associated Press reporters Michael R. Sisak in New York and Kevin Freking in Washington contributed.